A restriction estimate for surfaces with negative Gaussian curvatures: Bad lines and bad pairs

 \subsubsection{Proof of Lemma \ref{onepolynomiallemma}}

 Let us use the notation $I=[-4,4]$ for simplicity.
 We claim that for every $\sigma>0$ and polynomial $p_0$ with $\|p_0''\|_{L^{\infty}(I)} \leq 1$ the following holds true:

 where $\mc{Z}({p_0})$ denotes the zero set of $p_0$.
 We assume that this claim holds true for a moment and deduce \eqref{2.26}.
-Note that if $\|p' \| \ll 1$, then by the claim the left hand side of \eqref{2.26} is empty for sufficiently small $\gamma>0$.
+Note that if $\|p' \| \ll 1$, then since the constant term is $\gtrsim 1$, the left hand side of \eqref{2.26} is empty for sufficiently small $\gamma>0$.
 Hence, we may assume that $\|p'\| \simeq 1$.
 By the fundamental theorem of algebra, it is not difficult to see that the lemma follows by applying the claim repeatedly.

 It remains to prove this claim.
 First note that if $|p_0(\xi)| \leq \sigma^2$ and $|p_0'(\xi)| > 2\sigma$ then \beq |p_0(\xi)|-\sigma|p_0'(\xi)|+\frac12{\sigma^2\|p_0''\|_{L^{\infty}(I)}} < 0. \endeq Our goal to show that in this case $\mathrm{dist}(\xi, \mc{Z}(p_0)) \leq \sigma$.
 Without lose of generality, we may assume that $p_0(\xi)>0$.
 Suppose that $\mathrm{dist}(\xi, \mc{Z}(p_0)) > \sigma$ for a moment and deduce the contradiction.
 We consider the case that $p_0'(\xi)>0$.
 By Taylor's theorem,